 - Laundry – How will you clean your clothes without a working washing machine and dryer?

-- Pest and rodent control – What can you do about the increase in insect and rodents during a disaster?
+- Pest and rodent control – What can you do about the increase in insects and rodents during a disaster?

 Stay with me!
 I know this is a lot to think about.
 We are going to break each one of these down into manageable pieces and give you some great ideas to help you be successful in your preps.
 You don’t need to run out and purchase everything!
 Just decide what will work best for you in each category and systematically accomplish your goals.